 • Clamp isn't adjustable, so may not fit all pots

-It got solid ratings in our tests and can be trusted to maintain a set temperature to cook chicken, steak, eggs and more.
+HOW IT PERFORMED IN OUR TESTS: This immersion circulator received solid ratings in our tests and can be trusted to maintain a set temperature to cook chicken, steak, eggs, and more.
 Our testers were pleasantly surprised by its quietness when heating, and that it came to an accurate and precise temperature quicker than some other models we tested.

 The manual has simple instructions and a thorough cooking guide, so it’s a great option for beginners.

-Take note: The clamp on the machine is attached at a fixed height, so you may not be able to use it with every pot in your kitchen.
+Note that the clamp on the machine is attached at a fixed height, so you may not be able to use it with every pot in your kitchen.

 Advertisement - Continue Reading Below